The View from the Border by John Kotre

 Aldine Atherton Hardcover, 1971

-Buy this book through Amazon.com
+Buy through Amazon.com

 Why leave the church of your upbringing?
 Why remain in it despite deep differences?
 This is an empirical study of a hundred young adults who had intensive Catholic education.
 Fifty were still in the church; fifty had left.
 One finding: the Church that the "Ins" were in was not the Church that the "Outs" were out of.
 Despite a common exposure, Ins and Outs had vastly different perceptions of Catholicism.
 Here is an article that summarizes the findings.